(See Main Section: Vietnam War)

-Opposition to the war in the United States bitterly divided Americans, even after President Richard Nixon signed the Paris Peace Accords and ordered the withdrawal of U.S. forces in 1973.
-Communist forces ended the war by seizing control of South Vietnam in 1975, and the country was unified as the Socialist Republic of Vietnam the following year.
+Opposition to the Vietnam war in the United States bitterly divided Americans, even after President Richard Nixon signed the Paris Peace Accords and ordered the withdrawal of U.S. forces in 1973.
+Communist forces ended the Vietnam war by seizing control of South Vietnam in 1975, and the country was unified as the Socialist Republic of Vietnam the following year.

 (See Main Article: The Vietnam War: Background and Overview)